NikolayChirkov/obj2/README.md

 * A user's account is stored on server and that state is shared across multiple instances of the client application over multiple user's devices.
 * An application stores "snapshots" of the application state to be restored then from one of them.
 * Multiple users can access a single document for editing.
 The application uses remote path on server to store the shared document state.
-* Any subgraph of an appication can be shared by storing the state on remote server.
+* Any subgraph of an application can be shared by storing the state on remote server.
 Another point of view: any application object can reference to a remote subgraph.
 Example: a shared across multiple users document is referencing the sheet which is being edited by other users.
 * A server application keeps references to all users' accounts subgraphs.

 ## Development and runtime modes